Jim Lahey: Character biography

 Jim Lahey is the supervisor of Sunnyvale Trailer Park.
 In his youth, he was an idealistic police officer, but since his wrongful dismissal as a result of a prank by Julian, Ricky, and Bubbles on Halloween 1977, he degenerated into a bitter alcoholic.
 Still, Jim has devoted himself to making Sunnyvale a better place to live, accompanied by his devoted assistant Randy.
-Lahey and Randy were unbeknownst to one another prior their lives in Sunnyvale by their real names.
+Lahey and Randy were unbeknownst to one another prior to their lives in Sunnyvale by their real names.
 Before arriving in Sunnyvale, Randy was a male prostitute named 'Smokey' and Lahey was his john called 'Simon'.
 Barbara Lahey reunited Randy and Lahey while she was picking up cheeseburgers at a drive thru where Randy was topless like normal, wearing an elf costume and asking the drive thru customers if they like to party.
 Barbara offered Randy cheeseburgers and brought him to Sunnyvale to be introduced to Lahey as the new assistant to the trailer park supervisor.
 Even in his most incoherent moments, Lahey maintains an extreme affinity for the trailer park and all of its residents except Ricky.
 Lahey bears a grudge against Ricky and Julian; having been forced to watch them grow from childhood troublemakers to full-fledged criminals, he considers them to be the greatest threat to the safety and stability of the park.
 He spends most of the series trying to interfere with the Boys' illegal schemes and have them thrown back in jail for reasons many believe are that of the jealous type, often neglecting his real, rather mundane duties as trailer-park supervisor.

 Many characters consider these antics to be more of an excuse to relive his days as a police officer than a genuine quest for justice.
 Lahey often performs his job in the same mannerisms of a police officer, such as conducting reconnaissance on the Boys, setting up checkpoints across the trailer park, and in one instance, after getting severely drunk, puts on his old police uniform and starts terrorizing the trailer park.
 In the most inebriated state he can think clearly and come up with crafty and devious plans to derail the Boys' plans, have them arrested, and - in an extreme case - even to have them eliminated, and he will gladly exploit anything at his disposal.
 For example, he leverages Julian's emotional attachment to his grandmother's trailer to blackmail him; in another instance he cunningly employs Cyrus and his partners to attack them.
 Throughout the series, he anthropomorphizes alcohol itself, reverently referring to it as 'The Liquor', a quasi-supernatural entity he often relies on to aid him in foiling the protagonists' plans.